 The position will lead the development and execution of a regional workplan in line with the Global SRH Program objectives.
 The role will be expected to work collaboratively with country teams to design programs, assess program progress against overall objectives, and identify key risks and opportunities.
 This role requires that the candidate be flexible to respond to the changing needs and priorities of the programs in each country.

 CHAI is seeking a qualified candidate to lead the global support in the Asia region.
 Current SRH programs exist in Cambodia, India, Indonesia, Lao PDR, and Papua New Guinea.
 The Global SRH Regional Program will report to the Global SRH Program Director.
-Base location is a CHAI program country in the Asia region, pending country team leadership approval.
+Base location is in CHAI's office in Phnom Penh, Cambodia.
 Expected travel is 50%.

 Specific responsibilities of the Global SRH Regional Manager will include: